 When setting service level goals, consider how much money you have to spend.
 If your company is known for providing excellent customer service, you may need to set a higher service level goal.
 To achieve this goal, you may need to hire more staff and invest in better software.
 Knowing what your customers expect and what your current number of employees can handle will help you decide if a higher service level goal is in the budget.

 Service level goals are going to be different for different companies.
 The highest service level possible may not be what is best for your company.
-For more insight on call center KPIs, including service level goals, see Scott Sachs' article for TechTarget.
+For more insight on call center KPIs, including service level goals, see Global Response's article.